btsimonh/esp32-ble2mqtt/README.md

 This will hopefully change in the future and I will re-evaluate new ESP-IDF releases when they're available.

+An MQTT prifix for device topics may be sepcified in config.json as

+{ "mqtt":{ "topics": { "prefix":"yourprefix/"c} } }

 For example, if a device with a MAC address of `a0:e6:f8:50:72:53` exposes the [0000180f-0000-1000-8000-00805f9b34fb service](https://developer.bluetooth.org/gatt/services/Pages/ServiceViewer.aspx?u=org.bluetooth.service.battery_service.xml)
 (Battery Service) which includes the [00002a19-0000-1000-8000-00805f9b34fb characteristic](https://developer.bluetooth.org/gatt/characteristics/Pages/CharacteristicViewer.aspx?u=org.bluetooth.characteristic.battery_level.xml)
-(Battery Level), the `a0:e6:f8:50:72:53/BatteryService/BatteryLevel` MQTT topic is published with a value representing the battery level.
+(Battery Level), the `<prefix>a0:e6:f8:50:72:53/BatteryService/BatteryLevel` MQTT topic is published with a value representing the battery level.

 Characteristics supporting notifications will automatically be registered on and